 The acoustical tile absorbs and dissipates the noises before they get into the house.

-If you don’t like the look of the drop ceiling and you aren’t looking to invest in one, double up the drywall on your existing ceiling.
+If you don’t like the drop ceiling’s look and you aren’t looking to invest in one, double up the drywall on your existing ceiling.

 Use a resilient channel to create a space between the two layers, and you will isolate the sound waves.
-For further sound reduction, add a layer of Green Glue or acoustical mat product between the drywall layers.
+For further sound reduction, add a Green Glue layer or acoustical mat product between the drywall layers.

 If all of these options are out of your budget, drape a nice fabric across the ceiling in a decorative manner.
 The fabric will absorb and dissipate the noise from above.